LyubomirT/wincuts/README.md

 As of now, WinCuts lets you set up custom keyboard shortcuts for running shell/cmd commands that get launched whenever the shortcut is activated.
 It's useful if you need to launch specific commands frequently and want to save time by using a keyboard shortcut instead of typing the command every single time.

+What's also cool is that none of the shortcuts will go deep enough in your system to cause any damage.
+They're all running in the context of the user and are limited to the user's permissions.
+And, of course, the shortcuts are only active within the app and hence won't interfere with any other shortcuts you might have set up (basically, you can't accidentally override a system shortcut).

 ## Get WinCuts

 Go to the [Releases](https://github.com/LyubomirT/wincuts/releases) page and download the latest version of the app.
 Afterwards, simply extract the contents of the archive and run the `wincuts.exe` file.